Alirahimia/Digital-Twin-Definition-Language/README.md

-Absolutely — here’s a polished, professional README draft tailored for your GitHub project Digital-Twin-Definition-Language.
-It’s structured to highlight your technical depth, research context, and reproducibility, making it ideal for PhD applications and portfolio use:

----

-🧠 Digital Twin Definition Language (DTDL) – Research Prototype
+Digital Twin Definition Language (DTDL) – Research Prototype

 This repository contains a prototype implementation of a Digital Twin Definition Language (DTDL) designed to formalize and simulate construction-related entities and behaviors.
 It supports the creation of structured, machine-readable definitions for digital twins in the built environment, enabling integration with BIM, IoT, and simulation workflows.